openvinotoolkit/openvino/docs/Extensibility_UG/VPU_Extensibility.md

 ```
 Both versions perform the same, but the second one has more complex code.

-3. If it is easy to predict the work group size, you may also use the `reqd_work_group_size` kernel attribute to ask the compiler to unroll the code up to the local size of the work group.
+3. If it is easy to predict the work group size, use the `reqd_work_group_size` kernel attribute to ask the compiler to unroll the code up to the local size of the work group.
 If the kernel is actually executed with the different work group configuration, the result is undefined.

 4. Prefer to use the `half` compute if it keeps reasonable accuracy.
-16-bit float is a native type for Intel® Neural Compute Stick 2, most of the functions `half_*` are mapped to a single hardware instruction.
+A 16-bit float is a native type for Intel Neural Compute Stick 2, most of the `half_*` functions are mapped to a single hardware instruction.
 Use the standard `native_*` function for the rest of types.

-5. Prefer to use the `convert_half` function over `vstore_half` if conversion to 32-bit float is required. `convert_half` is mapped to a single hardware instruction.
-For the `cvtf32f16` kernel above, the line `outImage[idx] = convert_half(inImage[idx]*scale+bais);` is eight times slower than the code with `vstore_half`.
+5. Prefer to use the `convert_half` function over the `vstore_half` if conversion to 32-bit float is required.
+The `convert_half` function is mapped to a single hardware instruction.
+For the `cvtf32f16` kernel above, the `outImage[idx] = convert_half(inImage[idx]*scale+bias);` code is eight times slower than the code with `vstore_half`.

-6. Mind early exits.
-Early exit can be extremely costly for the current version of the `clc` compiler due to conflicts with the auto-vectorizer.
-The generic advice would be to setup local size by `x` dimension equal to inputs or/and outputs width.
+6. Be aware of early exits.
+An early exit can be extremely costly for the current version of the `clc` compiler due to conflicts with the auto-vectorizer.
+It is recommended to setup local size by `x` dimension equal to inputs or/and outputs width.
 If it is impossible to define the work grid that exactly matches inputs or/and outputs to eliminate checks, for example, `if (get_global_id(0) >= width) return`, use line-wise kernel variant with manual vectorization.
 The kernel example below demonstrates the impact of early exits on kernel performance.
    ```cpp
    // Initial version